-Spatial-Temporal (ST) windows CPUE and Laslett Core Area CPUE for age 4+ historical Japanese longline catch/effort data, these spatiotemporal strata were so defined as to persistently observe substantial effort of the longline fishery.
 The trend of the "ST windows" is shown in Fig. 1-7.
 The updated index more or less has kept the same level ranging between 0.5-1.0 values for the past 20 years.
 For the last five years, although the index still stays at levels lower than or same as the historical low levels observed in the late 1980s, the index has gently increased since 2007.
-The index value in 2011 was slightly higher than the past 5-year average.
+The index value in 2012 was in the similar level to the past 5-year average.